+particular, however we do have large number of professional services clients such as solicitors, architects, IT and recruitment.

+Professional & Business Services is one of the most important sectors in the Liverpool City Region.

 We find out whether we have been successful on 6th March.
-Generally, we don't focus on a sector in particular, however we do have large number of professional services clients such as solicitors, architects, IT and recruitment.
+Generally, we don't focus on a sector in businesses.

-Professional & Business Services is one of the most important sectors in the Liverpool City Region.
-It is the second largest in terms of employment and it accounts for nearly one quarter of all businesses.
 Growth in this sector in the City Region is expected to be substantial over the next 20 years and it is forecast for almost two thirds of new employment created.
 The Digital and Creative sector is also growing, with a continual stream of new businesses starting, localising and growing here.
 We also have a solid and expanding advanced computing sector, supported by nationally significant assets such as the most powerful supercomputer in the UK.
-The sector is growing considerably, and faster than the national rate.
+The responsibility for and what do you find the most rewarding?